 This section provides guidelines on setting thread pool system variables for best performance, measured using a metric such as transactions per second.

 thread_pool_size is the most

 important parameter controlling thread pool performance.
-It
+It can

-the thread pool indicates the following:
+thread pool indicates the following:

 If the primary storage engine is

 thread_pool_sizesetting is likely to be between 16 and 36, with the most common optimal values tending to be from 24 to 36.
 We have not seen any situation where the setting has been optimal beyond 36.
 There may be special cases where a value smaller than 16 is optimal.

 For workloads such as DBT2 and Sysbench, the optimum for